open-telemetry/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 _If no host is specified the default is `localhost:9000` used._

-Many other clickhouse specific options can be configured through query parameters e.g. `addr?dial_timeout=5s&compress=lz4`.
+Many other ClickHouse specific options can be configured through query parameters e.g. `addr?dial_timeout=5s&compress=lz4`.

 The following settings can be optionally configured: